Kingston Brass Faucets Review & Rating Updated: 08/05/22

 - not to exceed the original purchase price of the faucet.

-Magnuson-Moss defines the default product warranty as a "full warranty" providing complete protection against a faulty consumer product.
-It allows, but does not encourage, a less-than-full warranty – a "limited" warranty – if and only if the requirements for offering a limited warranty are strictly adhered to.
+Magnuson-Moss defines the default consumer warranty as a "full warranty" providing complete protection against a faulty consumer product.
+It allows, but does not encourage, a less-than-full warranty – a "limited" warranty – if and only if the requirements for a limited warranty are strictly adhered to.
 These requirements are a major part of the law's goal of preventing deception in consumer warranties.

 The most important of these requirements is the Captioning Rule.